anandijain/learning/random/school/quotes.md

 to work gratis for the capitalist.
 	* 323 The labour realised in value, is labour of an average social quality;
 		is consequently the expenditure of average labour-power.
+	* 350: The fall in the val-
+ue of labour-power, caused by the disappearance or diminution of the expenses of apprenticeship, implies a direct increase of sur- plus-value for the benefit of capital; for everything that shortens the necessary labour-time required for the reproduction of labour- power, extends the domain of surplus-labour.
+	* 351: Division of labour in a society, and the corresponding tying down of individuals to a particular calling, develops itself, just as does the division of labour in manufacture, from opposite starting- points.
+Within a family, 2 and after further development within a tribe, there springs up naturally a division of labour, caused by differences of sex and age, a division that is consequently based on a purely physiological foundation, which division enlarges its materials by the expansion of the community, by the increase of population, and more especially, by the conflicts between differ- ent tribes, and the subjugation of one tribe by another.
+On the other hand, as I have before remarked, the exchange of products springs up at the points where different families, tribes, communities, come in contact; for, in the beginning of civilisation, it is not pri- vate individuals but families, tribes, &c, that meet on an inde- pendent footing.
+Different communities find different means of production, and different means of subsistence in their natural en- vironment.
+	* 351-352: Hence, their modes of production, and of living, and their products are different.
+It is this spontaneously developed difference which, when different communities come in contact, calls forth the mutual exchange of products, and the consequent gradual conversion of those products into commodities.
+Exchange does not create the differences between the spheres of production, but brings what are already different into relation,
+	* 353:  the production and the circulation of commodities are the general pre-requisites of the capitalist mode of production,
 	* 376 The union of all these simple instruments, set in motion by a single motor, constitutes a machine.
 Babbage
 	* 406 Machinery produces relative surplus-value; not only by di-